-COVID-19 Health and Safety Protocols
+COVID-19 Safety and Health Protocols

-for calling the CBC Student and Employee COVID Check-in Line at 509-544-4900 to complete a confidential intake form for centralized evaluation.
+If an employee or student is exposed, test positive or have symptoms they are responsible for calling the CBC Employee and Student COVID Check-in Line at 509-544-4900 to complete a confidential intake form for centralized evaluation.
 A form is also available for students and employees to report exposure or positivity.

 Mask use is optional on CBC's campuses.

 Masks are optional on CBC campuses, as of March 12, 2022.
 Clinical settings in CBC's Health Science Division may still require masks.

 Regardless of whether an individual chooses to wear a mask or not, CBC expects all students, employees and visitors to respect one another's individual choices.